enkidevs/curriculum/Web/HTML/computer-code/intro-code.md

 </code>```

 + Any text within `<code>` will display in monospace font.
-+ Only the text "Data 1 Data 2" will be displayed.
++ Only the text "Data 1 Data 2" will be displayed within the page.
-- All text within `<code>` will display as code and not as a table.
+- All text within `<code>`, including the table element, will display.
-- All text within `<code>` will display by default with colors associated with the coding language.
+- All text within `<code>` will display by default with colors associated with the coding language of the editor.